JoranJix/Undressify/README.md

 ### Version 1.57 (in developement)

-- adding extender.lsl with additional functions for the API to bring back functionalities
+- adding extender.lsl with additional functions for the API to bring back functionalities and new goodones
-- changed internal functrions and made some code optimisation to save more memory
+- changed internal functions and made some code optimisation to save more memory
 - settings stay over updates
 - Changed updater so you can choose if you want to do a complete update or just for main functionality
 - Corrected tutorial for a few functions
 - New Plugin.
 Redress timer with distance and time until you redress after people left
 - New function.
 Ask for permission to undress you
+- fixed hoverheight.
+It really works now!
+- fixed the updater so it does not request every system in range (that was stupid)
 -